General upgrade instructions

 sudo chown -R www-data:www-data firefly-iii sudo chmod -R 775 firefly-iii/storage

-Make sure you remove any old PHP packages or at least, make sure they are not used by Apache and/or nginx.
+Remove any old PHP packages or at least, they must not be used by Apache and/or nginx.
 To disable old PHP versions in Apache, you can use:

 # to disable sudo a2dismod php7.x # to enable sudo a2enmod php7.x # restart apache 2 sudo service apache2 restart